-In mid-July Apple added an audio component to its news platform in several areas.
+In July 2020, Apple added an audio component to its news platform in several areas.
 A new daily news brief called "Apple News Today" hosted by Humita Basu and Duarte Geraldino is available from the app in a new audio tab and on Apple Podcasts.

-Along with the daily briefing, premium articles from several News+ publications will be read by professional voice actors.
+Along with the daily briefing, professional voice actors read premium articles from several News+ publications.
 Apple’s editor-in-chief of Apple News, Lauren Kern, is excited about the work her team has done for the audio feature.

 "Apple News showcases so much great journalism, and we're excited to help bring it to life in new ways with Apple News+ audio stories and a new daily news show, Apple News Today.
 We also greatly value our many local news partners — our new local news feature highlights their work for readers who live, and are interested, in those communities.